|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 2 1/2 cups mozzarella cheese (shredded, or shredded Italian cheese blend)
+2 1/2 cups shredded mozzarella cheese, or shredded Italian cheese blend

 Gather the ingredients.

-Pour half of one jar of the spaghetti sauce in the bottom of a 9 x 13 baking dish.
+Pour 2 cups of spaghetti sauce into the bottom of a 13x13 baking dish.

 Beat the egg and the milk in a large mixing bowl.

-Add the remaining spaghetti sauce to the egg and milk mixture.
+Add the 3 cups of spaghetti sauce to the egg and milk mixture.
 Mix well.

 Add the drained spaghetti to the sauce mixture, stirring to coat it well.
 If the mixture needs more moisture add the remaining cup of sauce and mix well.

 Spread the spaghetti mixture in the prepared pan.
 Sprinkle the shredded cheese evenly over the spaghetti casserole.

-Bake the spaghetti casserole 30 to 40 minutes, until the casserole is bubbly and the cheese is golden brown.
-Let the spaghetti casserole rest 10 minutes before serving.
+Bake the spaghetti casserole for 30 to 40 minutes, until the casserole is bubbly and the cheese is golden brown.
+Let the spaghetti casserole rest for 10 minutes before serving.